What are Conduct Problems in Childhood?

 Most often, environmental factors are a huge contributor to conduct problems.
 Inconsistent discipline or a family history of trauma can lead a child to act out as a cry for help.
 A child who bullies or intimidates others may have been bullied or threatened in their own life.
 Sometimes social norms are not maintained by some of the role models in a child’s life, and it can be confusing for that child as they try to figure out right versus wrong.

 In child development, children learn from behavior that others around them exhibit.
-Young children are sponges to the world around them, and if maladaptive behaviors are modeled, they can certainly learn those.
+Young children are sponges to the world around them; if maladaptive behaviors are modeled, they can certainly start acting in a similar fashion.

 Perhaps situations in your child’s life or environment have been really negative.
 You may feel that your child does not seem to have empathy or to show any concern for the feelings of others.

-Some of these behaviors may be related to trauma, attachment, behavior, mood, or a developmental disability.
+Some of these behaviors may also be related to trauma, attachment, behavior, mood, or a developmental disability.

-Trauma: Consider whether abuse has occurred.
-Also, be sure you consider the consistency of relationships within the child’s life.
-When a child displays extreme behavior, a deep emotional trauma or abuse may be at the helm.
+Consider whether abuse has occurred.
+Also, be sure you consider the consistency of relationships within your child’s life.
+Deep emotional trauma or abuse may be the cause when a child displays extreme behavior.
 Caregivers and clinicians should be careful not to miss physical, sexual, or emotional abuse cues.

 Look for bruising, odd extreme behavior, frequent toileting accidents, or a drawing or play that has a very violent or sexualized quality.

-Sudden and drastic changes in behavior, hiding under furniture and refusing to come out, smearing feces, eating non-food items, spinning wildly, or rapidly switching from very friendly to angry and hostile in a short period of time are red flags for trauma or abuse.
+Sudden and drastic changes in behavior such as: hiding under furniture and refusing to come out, smearing feces, eating non-food items, spinning wildly, or rapidly switching from very friendly to hostile in a short period of time are red flags for trauma or abuse.

-If you see any of these red flags, seeking support from a mental health professional is very important.
-This child may likely be diagnosed with PTSD or Posttraumatic Stress Disorder.
-It is crucial to get appropriate treatment if so.
+If you notice any of these concerns, seeking support from a mental health professional is very important.
+This child may likely be diagnosed with Posttraumatic Stress Disorder (PTSD).
+It is crucial to get appropriate treatment.
 Untreated trauma can lead to anxiety disorders and personality disorders in adulthood, which can cause serious difficulty for an individual later in life.